Close

 Cuts that only affect the top layers of skin are referred to as lacerations.
 When there are car accidents, lacerations are often caused by broken glass.
 The seriousness of a laceration depends on its depth, how long it takes for the bleeding to stop, and whether or not an unclean wound leads to infection.

 Puncture wounds are more severe and can damage muscles or organs underneath the skin.
 Both of these types of injuries frequently result in bleeding, which can only be stopped by stitches, sutures, or staples.
-However, these injuries have the potential to significantly impact one’s life if they cause nerve damage due to stretched nerves or nerve compression, as well as internal bleeding that can go unnoticed if medical attention is not sought immediately.
+However, these injuries have the potential to significantly impact one’s life if they cause nerve damage because of stretched nerves or nerve compression, as well as internal bleeding that can go unnoticed if medical attention is not sought immediately.

 Wrongful Death

-Our Jonesboro Car Accident Attorneys Can Help
+Our Jonesboro, AR Car Accident Attorneys Can Help

 For a free case assessment with our car accident attorneys, contact us today at (479) 316-0438.